adletec/sonic/README.md

 (`CreateDelegate()`-method).
 This means that _sonic_ will check if the given expression is syntactically correct and contains no unknown functions.

+If the expression contains a syntax error, _sonic_ will throw a `ParseException`.
+If the expression contains an unknown variable, _sonic_ will throw a `VariableNotDefinedException`.

 #### Validate an Expression
 If you want to validate an expression without evaluating it, you can use the `Validate()`-method of the `Evaluator`: